DallasHoff/sqlocal/README.md

 	await sql`INSERT INTO groceries (name) VALUES (${item})`;
 }

-// SELECT queries return the matched records as an array of objects const groceries = await sql`SELECT * FROM groceries`;
+// SELECT queries and queries with the RETURNING clause will return the matched records as an array of objects const groceries = await sql`SELECT * FROM groceries`;
 console.log(groceries);